latuanja/LCarson_Professional_Portfolio/README.md

 This website was created to provide users with a look into a couple of projects created in the Bootcamp Program.

 * About - My hame and Bio.
-Also lists my current occupation & an image of myself.
 * Profile - With photography being one of my passions, I've provided a few of my favorite images.
+* Portfolio - A couple of repository samples and links.
 * Contact - A form with data entry has been provided, along with an email addres.
 Social media (LinkedIn & Instagram) links have also been provided.

 ## Technologies Used
 * HTML
 * CSS
-* ootstrap
+* Bootstrap

 ## Links
 * Deployed Site:https://latuanja.github.io/LCarson_Professional_Portfolio/